 - Squeeze of lime juice

 - Sprinkle of zested lemon

 More Recipe Tips

-Seafood broth/stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
+Seafood broth or stock was used here to infuse flavour and help speed up the cooking time of those potatoes.
 Don’t have seafood broth on hand?
 Use vegetable broth or even water.

 Full-fat coconut milk was used and that’s what I recommend here.

 The fillets used in this recipe were about 4 ounces each.
 If your fillets are larger, they make take longer to cook, just cook until the fish is cooked through and flakes easily with a fork.

-I used 1 teaspoon of chili flakes in this curry.
+I used 1 teaspoon of crushed red pepper flakes in this curry.
 If you aren’t a fan of spice, you can omit.
 Alternatively, if you are, add more.